rust-lang/rfcs/text/3371-cargo-target-directories.md

 - It needs more metadata to work well, which means an external tool using it would have to understand that metadata too.
 - It uses `$CARGO_HOME/targo` to place its cache, making it less useful for external build tools and people wanting to separate caches and configuration.
 - It needs to intercept `cargo`'s arguments, making it more brittle than an integrated solution.
-- It uses a hash-based naming scheme, making it less predictable and compatible with external build tools and moving directories, as seen above.

 Some of those could be fixed of course, and I don't expect `cargo`'s `--target-dir` and `--manifest-path` to change or disappear anytime soon, but still, it could happen.
 An external tool like `targo` will never be able to solve some of these or ensure forward compatibility as well as the solution proposed in this RFC.